 Do I have to take all of the eLearning modules?

-If you are conducting human subjects research, you must complete all of the listed onboarding e-learning modules.
+If you are conducting human subjects research, you must complete all of the listed onboarding e-learning modules within the curricula.

 Details for Penn CR: Opt Out Exam: